 Or use fat free sour cream instead of more plain yogurt to top before serving.

 The instructions would include adding a couple of Tbsp of butter substitute to get the onions to the required golden brown.
-Up the chicken broth to a full cup measure.
 Add the paprika to the broth and pour over onion mix.
 Place chicken breasts in to cook, covered for 20 minutes over medium heat.
 Turn down the heat and mix the yogurt.
 Taste to adjust seasonings.
 Dollop a bit more yogurt or no-fat sour cream over each breast portion at serving.